WELCOME TO LE MARAIS, WELCOME TO GAY PAREE.

 Large numbers of Gays and Lesbians from smaller towns around France and from other countries come to Paris to experience life in the big city.
 It is, after all, the center for the French-speaking world.
 With the advent of inexpensive travel, an easing of immigration laws, and the extension of the EU that has now 25 countries, Paris has become even more of a melting pot of cultures and nationalities.
 This is evident in the Gay community as well.
 So, in addition to French men and women, the community here is made up of just about any skin color, hair color, eye color, size, shape, and age you find attractive and interesting — all with adorable accents !

 In May 2007, France elected a new liberal-conservative president, Nicolas Sarkozy.
 Among the many subjects that are listed as political issues, gay marriage is a very serious one.
 The unfortunate socialist candidate Segolene Royal who got only 47% of the votes had promissed gay marriage and equal rights for all couples would be adoped if she was elected...
-But she lost and despite a more open minded attitude towards gay issues, the french right wing is not ready for gay marriage.
-Sarkozy promissed equality in terms of inheritance and taxes which is already a real plus, but it will take more time for France to follow Danemark, Holland, Belgium and Spain as one of the many European countries that have already legalized gay marriage.
+But she lost and despite a more open minded attitude towards gay issues, the french right wing was not ready for gay marriage.
+It's only in 2013, after the election of social-democrat François Hollande taht gay marriage and adoption wer finaly adopted after long debates and many unfriendly street protests.
+Today France follows Danemark, Holland, Belgium, Spain and England as one of the many European countries that have legalized gay marriage.

 TEN WAYS TO SAY "I LOVE YOU" IN PARIS

 Few people will argue that Paris is one of the most romantic cities, if not the most romantic city, in the world.
 From the top of the hills of Montmartre, to the luscious Luxembourg